 The main purpose of the Ph.D. in Information Technology Management program is to develop scholars who intend to pursue academic careers in research universities.
 This is a five-year program for most students, although a few students successfully complete the program in four years.
 We outline below the Ph.D. in Information Technology Management curriculum, program requirements and financial support available to students throughout the five years.

 The Broad College of Business and the Department of Accounting and Information Systems have course and other requirements for the Ph.D. degree that, in total, form a student’s program of study.
 These requirements are summarized below and provided in more detail in our Student Manual.

 Note: Per Broad College requirements, to be in good standing, each student must attain at least a 3.25 (out of 4.0) cumulative grade point average by the end of the second full semester of enrollment and thereafter.

-Students are admitted to the doctoral program only for the fall semester and on a full-time basis.
+The Doctorate in Information Technology program starts in the fall and only allows full-time students.
 Find out more about admission criteria and the application process.Learn More

 Faculty-student collaboration is a significant part of the Broad experience.
 Doctoral students have the opportunity to work with some of the top researchers across multiple disciplines.
 Find out more about the research opportunities for ITM doctoral students at MSU.Learn More

 The Eli Broad College of Business Information Technology Management faculty conducts research in the field for a variety of interests.
 They also conduct research with Information Technology Doctorate students.Learn More